slackapi/bolt-js/docs/_deployments/heroku.md

 Every Heroku app uses a special file called `Procfile` that tells Heroku how to start your app.
 A Bolt Slack app will be started as a web server with a public web address.

-Create a new file called `Procfile` (without any extension) in your app's root directory with the following code:
+Create a new file called `Procfile` (without any extension) in your app's root directory with the following content:

 ```yaml
 web: node app.js